 1. Have your drinking water tested for excessive concentrations of lead by sending a sample to a local environmental lab for testing.

 2. Let water run from the tap for 15-30 seconds or until the temperature turns colder, before drinking or cooking any time when the faucet has stood unused for more than six hours.

 3. Do not cook with or drink water from the hot water tap, where heat may dissolve lead more quickly than cold.

 If there are leaky taps or leaks showers make sure you bring in experts from leaking shower repairs melbourne to help fix this issue.

 4. Remove any loose lead solder and debris from the plumbing fixtures by removing the faucet aerators at the end of the faucet and flushing out any accumulated debris.
 Run the water for 3-5 minutes before reinstalling the aerator.
 Contact experts like Mackin & Sons Plumbing to inspect your plumbing.

 5. Be aware that use of lead solder used to join copper pipes has been illegal since 1986.
 Make sure your plumbing contractor only uses lead-free solder.

-7. Have your electrician check to see if your ground wire is connected to your pipes, which could cause greater corrosion.
+7. Have an electrical repair san diego specialist check to see if your ground wire is connected to your pipes, which could cause greater corrosion.
 For safety’s sake, DO NOT change any wiring yourself.